 If you answered yes to any of these, it may be time for you to attend a live theater performance - and heres why.

-"Theatre is one of the higher cultural activities that mark us as imaginative, creative and truly human," Dr. Glenn D Wilson explained during a lecture at Gresham College.
+What theater provides"Theatre is one of the higher cultural activities that mark us as imaginative, creative and truly human," Dr. Glenn D Wilson explained during a lecture at Gresham College.

 Attending a performance of your favorite play can promote a connection with and understanding of humanity in a bigger sense.
 Wilson explained that the inclusion of human conflict in many plays helps people relate to each other while providing subtle guidance in our own personal relationships.